Do Robots Really Need Anthropomorphic Hands? A Comparison of Human and Robotic Hands: Declarations

 \section{Declarations}

 \bmhead{Funding} This work was supported by the European Commission under the Horizon 2020 framework program for Research and Innovation via the APRIL project (project number: 870142) and by the Vibro-Sense Project (project number: 03DPS1242A) funded by the Bundesministerium Forschung, Technologie und Raumfahrt (BMFTR) under the DATIpilot program.
+This work was partially supported by the German Federal Ministry of Research, Technology and Space (BMFTR) under the Robotics Institute Germany (RIG).
 Open Access funding provided by the Projekt DEAL (Open access agreement for Germany). \bmhead{Conflict of interest/Competing interests} The authors declare that they have no conflict of interest. \bmhead{Ethics approval} This article does not contain any studies with human participants or animals performed by any of the authors.

-\bmhead{Open Access} This article is licensed under a Creative Commons Attribution 4.0 International License, which permits use, sharing, adaptation, distribution, and reproduction in any medium or format, as long as you give appropriate credit to the original author(s) and the source, provide a link to the Creative Commons license, and indicate if changes were made.
-The images or other third-party material in this article are included in the article's Creative Commons license, unless indicated otherwise in a credit line to the material.
-If material is not included in the article's Creative Commons license and your intended use is not permitted by statutory regulation or exceeds the permitted use, you will need to obtain permission directly from the copyright holder.
-To view a copy of this license, visit \url{http://creativecommons.org/licenses/by/4.0/}.
+\bmhead{Open Access} This article is licensed under a Creative Commons Attribution 4.0 International License, which permits use, sharing, adaptation, distribution and reproduction in any medium or format, as long as you give appropriate credit to the original author(s) and the source, provide a link to the Creative Commons licence, and indicate if changes were made.
+The images or other third party material in this article are included in the article's Creative Commons licence, unless indicated otherwise in a credit line to the material.
+If material is not included in the article's Creative Commons licence and your intended use is not permitted by statutory regulation or exceeds the permitted use, you will need to obtain permission directly from the copyright holder.
+To view a copy of this licence, visit \url{http://creativecommons.org/licenses/by/4.0/}.

-\bmhead{Consent to participate} Not applicable \bmhead{Consent for publication/Informed consent} Not applicable \bmhead{Availability of data and materials} Overviews of the analyzed robotic hands and the papers considered for the systematic review are available at \url{https://figshare.com/s/f4fdd9aca1c134f010dd}. \bmhead{Code availability} Code for filtering and plotting in the systematic review will be provided for the camera-ready version of this manuscript.
+\bmhead{Consent to participate} Not applicable \bmhead{Consent for publication/Informed consent} Not applicable \bmhead{Availability of data and materials} Overviews of the analyzed robotic hands and the papers considered for the systematic review as well as the code are available at \url{https://github.com/AlexanderFabisch/JIRS-HandsSurvey}. \bmhead{Code availability} The analysis code is available at \url{https://github.com/AlexanderFabisch/grasp_survey_scripts}.